 Australian Tourism in China

-In 2015, China was Australia’s second largest inbound market for visitor arrivals and the largest market for total expenditure and visitor nights.
+In 2015, China was Australia’s second-largest inbound market for visitor arrivals and the largest market for the total expenditure and visitor nights.

 Visitors from China generated $8.3 billion in total expenditure in 2015.
 The Tourism 2020 Strategy estimates that China has the potential to be worth up to $13 billion in total expenditure by 2020.